 Kansas was an unorganized territory before 1854.
 It was home to numerous Indian tribes, including the Plains tribes such as the Cheyenne and Arapaho, and less nomadic Indians such as the Kanza, Pawnee, and Osage.
 After the Indian Removal Act was passed in 1830, about 20 different tribes from east of the Mississippi River were settled in the “Indian Territories,” which included Kansas.
 A few of these groups were the Shawnee, Delaware, Ottawa, Potawatomie, Cherokee, and others.

-Several authorized trading posts were scattered over the Territory, including those at Elm Grove (now Gardner) and Council Grove, serving the Santa Fe Trail, and a major post at Uniontown, which was located in western Shawnee County serving the Potawatomie tribe and California Trail travelers.
-Other white settlers included the many missionaries and their families working with the Indians at the Shawnee Mission in present-day Fairway, Kansas, Saint Mary’s Mission in present-day Shawnee County, the Catholic Osage Mission in what is now Neosho County, and several others.
+Several authorized trading posts were scattered over the Territory, including those at Elm Grove (now Gardner) and Council Grove, serving the Santa Fe Trail, and a significant post at Uniontown, located in western Shawnee County serving the Potawatomie tribe and California Trail travelers.
+Other white settlers included the many missionaries and their families working with the Indians at the Shawnee Mission in present-day Fairway, Kansas, Saint Mary’s Mission in present-day Shawnee County, the Catholic Osage Mission in Neosho County, and several others.

 Though the tribes had been promised permanent reservations in Kansas, white settlers pushed hard for westward expansion.
-As a result, the federal government commenced the negotiation of another Indian removal in 1853.
+As a result, the federal government began negotiating another Indian removal in 1853.
 Most of the tribes were then removed to lands in the remaining portion of Indian Territory, which later became Oklahoma.

 Even before the act was passed, Missourians, hoping to make Kansas a slave state, began to pour into the territory, claiming some of the best lands ceded by the tribes, even though their treaties had not yet expired.
 In the meantime, organizations were being formed in the northeast to send in a large emigration from the Free States.
 As more and more settlers flooded the territory, the “Kansas question” became the centerpiece of an emotionally charged national debate.

-Some of the earliest settlers were pro-slavery men from Missouri, including Senator David Rice Atchison and brothers John H. and Benjamin F. Stringfellow who established the pro-slavery town of Atchison.
+Some of the earliest settlers were pro-slavery men from Missouri, including Senator David Rice Atchison and brothers John H. and Benjamin F. Stringfellow, who established the pro-slavery town of Atchison.
 More pro-slavery men poured in to found the city of Leavenworth.
-In response, the New England Emigrant Aid Company and other groups formed to promote and support Free-State settlement.
-In July 1854, they founded the cities of Lawrence and Topeka as established as a Free-State city by the end of the year.
+In response, the New England Emigrant Aid Company and other groups were formed to promote and support Free-State settlement.
+In July 1854, they founded the cities of Lawrence and Topeka as Free-State cities.

 The territory’s first governor, Andrew H. Reeder, was ambivalent concerning the issue of slavery.
 Upon his arrival in 1854, he directed his energies toward the business of land speculation and government.
 However, subsequent events would force him to choose, and he sided with the Free-Staters.

-While the Legislature had no intention of remaining at Pawnee, it was necessary for it to go.
-The legislative members traveled to Pawnee on horseback, by wagons, and in carriages.
+While the Legislature had no intention of remaining at Pawnee, it needed to go.
+The legislative members traveled to Pawnee on horseback, wagons, and carriages.
 During that first meeting, they organized the government, elected officers, created both government houses, and transferred the capital, over Reeder’s veto, to the Shawnee Mission in what is now Fairway, Kansas.
-The Legislature then set their sights on having Governor Reeder removed from office, which was accomplished in late July.
-The official reason was due to his land speculations at Pawnee and in the Topeka area.
+The Legislature then set their sights on having Governor Reeder removed from office, accomplished in late July.
+The official reason was his land speculations at Pawnee and in the Topeka area.

 While the Lecompton Constitution was debated, new elections for the Territorial Legislature in 1857 gave the Free-Staters a majority government.
 The new legislature began to meet in Leavenworth, Kansas, in early 1858, and on April 3, 1858, the Leavenworth Constitution was adopted.
 This constitution would suffer the same fate as previous documents when the U.S. Congress refused to ratify it.

-Though the battle for Kansas was finally over, the conflict, which for the past six years had earned the territory the nickname of Bleeding Kansas, now engulfed an entire nation.
+Though the battle for Kansas was finally over, the conflict, which had earned the territory the nickname of Bleeding Kansas for the past six years, now engulfed an entire nation.